 Day 3: SUMMIT IN THE SKIES

-Rise at dawn to tackle the four-hour hike to the summit of Jebel Toubkal, navigating a series of steep scree fields.
+Rise at dawn for a 10 hour trek tackling 22km of mountainous terrain.
+The adventure begins with a four-hour hike to the summit of Jebel Toubkal, navigating a series of steep scree fields.
 Drink in spectacular views at the summit, with the horizon stretching all the way to the Sahara on a clear day.
 Trek back down to base camp for lunch, before descending a further four hours to the Berber village of Imlil

-The summit of Morocco’s highest mountain waits for no person, so we’ll be up at the crack of dawn this morning, with Toubkal summit in our crosshairs.
+The summit of Morocco’s highest mountain waits for no person, so we’ll be up at the crack of dawn this morning, ready to tackle 22km on a ten hour trek.
+Fuel up on your coffee this morning, our sights are set on reaching the magnificent summit of Mount Toubkal before breakfast.
 Towering at 4,167 metres, Toubkal is the reigning king of North African giants; a behemoth described by Roman geographer Pliny as “the most fabulous mountains in all of Africa”.
 Such a magnificent prize doesn’t come easy and our four-hour hike to the summit involves navigating a series of steep scree fields filled with boulders and rocks.
 There’ll be a fair amount of scrambling involved and you’ll notice the thinning air, but we’ll take it slow and steady to compensate for the rising altitude.
 It is also worth noting that during winter and large parts of the year, the top of Toubkal will be covered in snow.
 Finally, a ridgeline crest will take you to a wide plateau, and the fabled the roof of North Africa.
 Prepare for your heart to swell and your soul to soar, because the views here are quite spectacular.
 On a clear day, Morocco’s mountain gem offers a panorama that stretches for miles.
 Look west, and you may glimpse the Atlantic coast beyond the peaks of Nfiss valley.
 To the east lies the shimmering plains of the Sahara, while the extinct volcano Siroua lingers to the south.
 Drink in the dream-like horizon and toast to your feat over a well-deserved al fresco breakfast.
 Then, it’s time to make your way back down the high rocky cliffs for a four-hour trek back to Neltner and a Berber-style lunch.
 True trekking champions that we are, we’ll continue onwards, returning to the lovely Berber village of Imlil.
 We’ll use this final stretch to drink in one last gulp of solitude in the Atlas hills, passing by a rich cluster of waterfalls, rivers and emerald terraced fields.
 We’ll arrive in Imlil for dusk, in time to rest up at our cosy mountain gite filled with lanterns and cushions.
 Today is a long but rewarding day of hiking, with each new step revealing yet more breath-taking views.More +

 Day 4: WIND DOWN, HAMMAM-STYLE